One of the biggest challenges faced by entrepreneurs and small business owners is delegating tasks.

 Consider hiring someone to set up an automated email funnel with a lead magnet to help you capture email addresses and build your list.

-From there, work with a marketing specialist or virtual assistant to craft regular email marketing campaigns and send them to you for final approval.
+From there, work with a marketing specialist or virtual assistant company to craft regular email marketing campaigns and send them to you for final approval.

 Too many entrepreneurs wait to hire an accountant until they’re years into running a business.
 While you may not need an in-house accountant to manage your daily number crunching yet, there’s no reason for you to do your own taxes.